elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

-# CK8s in Air-gapped Network
+# Welkin in Air-gapped Network

 !!!warning